 - Is the research they use to back their claims, legit?

-Juice Plus+ have a fruit, vegetable, berry range of capsules and gummies.
-A range of protein powders, bars, and omega oils.
+Juice Plus+ have a fruit, vegetable, and also berry range of capsules and gummies.
+They also have a range of protein powders, bars, and omega oils.

-My team and I got to work in looking closely at the levels of ingredients in the vegetable capsules.
+My team and I looked at the levels of ingredients in the vegetable capsules.